jtharris/chip8/README.md

 ## Installation

-The `go get` command will fetch the source and dependencies, compile the binary
+The `go get` command will fetch the source and dependencies and compile the binary:

 ```bash
 > go get github.com/jtharris/chip8